University's due diligence procedures

 Proposal development stage

 You will be invited to complete the pre-award due diligence questionnaire by the University’s Due Diligence and Compliance Officer.
-This questionnaire asks for basic information about the project and the partners and allows the due diligence team to determine what level of checks must be applied to the partners.
+This questionnaire asks for basic information about the project and the collaborator(s) and allows the due diligence team to determine what level of checks, if any, must be applied to the collaborator(s).
 You must complete the questionnaire for every new proposal, even if you have already worked with the partner(s) on previous projects.

-Partnerships with overseas partners must be formalised before your proposal is submitted.
-To do this, a non-legally binding Head of Terms (HoT) must be signed by all partners.
-This lays out the expected key obligations and responsibilities of all partners.
+Partnerships with collaborator(s) may need to be formalised before your proposal is submitted.
+To do this, a non-legally binding Head of Terms must be signed by all partners.
+This lays out the expected key obligations and responsibilities of all collaborator(s).

 - signed by all institutions before submitting your full proposal

-- returned by the PI to the due diligence team when signed by the overseas partner
+- returned by the PI to the due diligence team when signed by the collaborator(s)

 - counter-signed by the University of Bath; as arranged by the due diligence team

-The Due Diligence and Compliance Officer will also contact your overseas partner(s) directly, asking them to complete a policy and evidence pre-screening checklist.
+If necessary, the Due Diligence and Compliance Officer will also contact your collaborator(s) directly, asking them to complete a policy and evidence pre-screening checklist.

 The PI may receive a request from RIS for their team to complete the training before the proposal is submitted, if not all Bath Co-Is have completed it.